-The relay's Info page displays useful, real-time information on the state of the protection function.
-It is accessed either through the relay's HMI display, or through the setting tool software when it is connected to the relay and its Live Edit mode is active.
+The function's Info page displays useful, real-time information on the state of the protection function.
+It is accessed either through the device's HMI display, or through the setting tool software when it is connected to the device and its Live Edit mode is active.

-Name Range Description U0> RECL LN behaviour 1: On 2: Blocked 3: Test 4: Test/Blocked 5: Off Displays the mode of NJK block.
+Name Range Description U0> RECL LN behaviour OnBlockedTestTest/BlockedOff Displays the mode of NJK block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-U0> RECL condition 0: Normal 1: Requested 2: Blocked 3: Active 4: BK clo cmd 5: Bk Closed.U0> blocked Displays status of the control function.
+U0> RECL condition Normal Requested Blocked Active BK clo cmd Bk Closed.U0> blocked Displays status of the control function.

-The zero sequence recloser function (abbreviated "NJK" in event block names) generates events and registers from status changes.
+The zero sequence recloser function (abbreviated "NJK" in event block names) generates events and registers from the status changes in the events listed below.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
-The events triggered by the function are recorded with a time stamp and with process data values.
-The time stamp resolution is 1 ms.
+The events triggered by the function are recorded with a time stamp.